top of page

 Magnesium: The Calming Mineral

 Magnesium plays a key role in regulating the nervous system.
 It helps activate GABA, a neurotransmitter that promotes relaxation and reduces anxiety.
 But form matters.
 Magnesium Bisglycinate tends to be a gentle form and better tolerated than some of the other forms like Magnesium Oxide and Citrate that cans have digestive side-effects.
 Magensium is associated better sleep quality and quantity, and can support a healthy sleep cycle.
+Supplementation is an option but there are lots food sources as well.

-Additionally, since Magnesium is critical for regulating the nervous system and maintaining important balances in our brain, low magnesium intake has been associated with increased symptoms of stress and depression.
+Since Magnesium is critical for regulating the nervous system and maintaining important balances in our brain, low magnesium intake has been associated with increased symptoms of stress and depression.
 While this blog post examines some of the nutritional components that can support our mental health, it is important to consider how chronic stress (stress that we experience regularly, and often) impact our well-being, as well.

 Food-first approach: nuts, seeds, whole grains, dark leafy greens, dairy, soy